 Mr. Becker graduated from Colorado College in 1976 with a Bachelor of Science degree in Biology.
 He spent a year with the Colorado Department of Wildlife, conducting research on raptors, banding young prairie falcons and osprey.
 In 1977, Mr. Becker established his own company, a building supply business located in the ski destination of Summit County, Colorado.
 Terry began his career at Riverway Co. in 1982 and sold his share of the Colorado business in 1983.
 He was named President of Riverway in 1992 and added the title of Chief Executive Officer in 2003.
 Riverway Co. was sold to Ingram Barge Company in April, 2005.
 During his career, Mr. Becker served in numerous leadership roles with Waterways Council, The American Waterways Operators, The National Waterways Conference and The Marine Transportation Council.
 He continues to serve as a Trustee of the National Waterways Foundation.
-Terry served six years on the Board of Living Lands & Waters before enthusiastically returning to the Board in 2013.
+Terry served six years on the Living Lands & Waters Board of Directors before enthusiastically returning in 2013.
 He is currently the Board Chairman.

 As the Senior Vice President of Membership for the Quad Cities Chamber of Commerce, Rene is responsible for investment dues and non-dues revenue for the Chamber.
 Her primary focus is to provide resources that advance business growth in the region.
 She joined the Chamber six years ago after serving as the Development Director of the River Music Experience.
 It was there that her path crossed with Chad, where the partnership between Living Lands & Waters with River Roots Live Music festival was born.
 Rene serves on the Board of Regents for the U.S. Chamber and is actively involved in the American Chamber of Commerce Executives.
 Locally, she’s a vocal supporter of the HAVlife Foundation, YMCA and an advocate of live music, still committing both time and resources to the River Music Experience.
 She has two children and resides in the Quad Cities.